-I desire to attend the United States (service academy) and to be commissioned in the (branch of service).
-I respectfully request that I be considered as one of your nominees for the class entering (service academy) in the summer of (year).
-The following are furnished for your information: Name of Applicant: Permanent Address: Telephone Number: Temporary Address and Telephone Number (if different from proceeding): High school: Date of birth: Social Security Number: Names of parents: I have/have not requested that a candidate file be initiated for me at the (service academy) Admissions Office.
-Sincerely, (your name) Please note that this is just an example of framework that should be included in your nomination request letter.
+Date: (current date) The Honorable United States Senate Washington, DC 20510-0001 Or The Honorable United States House of Representatives Washington, DC 20510-0001 Dear Senator: Dear Congressman/Congressman: Or Vice President JD Vance The Old Executive Office Building, Room Washington, DC 20510 n 490 Dear: , • y) and to be commissioned in the (branch of service). your nominees for the class entering (service The following are furnished for your info rmation: Name of Applicant: Permanent Address: Telephone Number: Temporary Address and Telephone Number: High school: Date of birth: Social Security Number: Names of parents: ber (if diffe erent from proceeding): I have/have not requested that a candidate Office. e file be ini tiated for me at the (service academy) Admissions Sincerely, (your name) Please note that this is just an exan nple of fra mework that should be included in your nomination request letter.
 Please consider including additional and personalized information.